 - Online, you can quickly research questions you might have.

-- It’s easier to be in touch with current and former students, so you can get their reviews and insights into a particular course before you enroll (always a good idea!).
+- It’s easier to be in touch with current and former students, so you can get their reviews and insights into a particular course before you enroll.

 Herb schools will typically fall into one or the other of these categories based on the focus of their programs.
 Keep these in mind as you sort through which schools might be a good fit for your needs:

 - Tradition– This approach focuses on a historical subset of herbalism (such as Ayurveda from India).

 - Career– This will likely be more advanced because it focuses on developing skills and advanced theory needed in a modern clinical setting.

 - Family Herbalist– Many people only need this approach which focuses on the everyday use of herbs in a family/home setting.